iAmShakil/app/README.md

 ## Introduction

-Directus is an open-source suite of software for managing content in projects of any size.
+Directus is a feature-rich suite of software for managing content in projects of any size.
 Instances of the [Directus API](https://github.com/directus/api) allow you to easily connect pure database content to: websites, native apps, wearables, IoT devices, digital signage, kiosks, etc – while the [Directus App](https://github.com/directus/app) allows non-technical users to manage content.

+### No Assumptions

+### Transparent

+### Internationalization

 ## Documentation